sallu93/Social-media-analysis---Twitter/README.md

 ---> Programming language used: Python

-Other Authors: Sujatha Sivakumar and Tapan Patel
+Other Contributors: Sujatha Sivakumar and Tapan Patel.